Skip to Content

 We allow local pickup at our farm in Swartz Creek, MI or by USPS Priority Shipping.
 If shipping by USPS it will be sent out in a medium priority box which will be $16.65.

-We accept Cash, Venmo, Cash App and Credit Cards.
+We accept Cash and Credit Cards.

 Thank you for visiting our page and thank you for supporting our flower farm!